FormidableLabs/formidable-playbook/docs/frontend/webpack-shared-libs.md

 * [`dist/js/lib-manifest.json`](../../examples/frontend/webpack-shared-libs/dist/js/lib-manifest.json):
   A mapping of code part file paths to index in the shared code bundle.

+**NOTE - Cross project sharing**: The biggest thing to understand for shared libraries is that this first step can be completely independent of the second entry point build step -- across:

+* Multiple entry points in the same project / application
+* Multiple entry points in _different_ projects / applications

+This means that we have a truly portable, cacheable library for an entire website or collection of sites, unlike the project-specific code splitting solution.

-We then have a webpack configuration for our entry points which consumes the `lib-manifest.json` file to exclude the things that are in the shared library from the resulting entry points using the [`DllReferencePlugin`](https://webpack.github.io/docs/list-of-plugins.html#dllreferenceplugin) ([example](https://github.com/webpack/webpack/tree/master/examples/dll-user)).
+Turning back to our build, we then use a webpack configuration for our entry points which consumes the `lib-manifest.json` file to exclude the things that are in the shared library from the resulting entry points using the [`DllReferencePlugin`](https://webpack.github.io/docs/list-of-plugins.html#dllreferenceplugin) ([example](https://github.com/webpack/webpack/tree/master/examples/dll-user)).